alecjstewart/curiosityverge.com/README.md

-# Attila
+# Curiosity Verge

 A content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
-See a demo at: [attila.peteramende.de](https://attila.peteramende.de/)
+See a demo at: [curiosityverge.com](https://curiosityverge.com/)

 ## ♥️ Support

 Maintaining this project takes a lot of time.
-You can [buy me a drink](https://paypal.me/zutrinken) if you enjoy using Attila.
+You can [buy Peter a drink](https://paypal.me/zutrinken) if you enjoy using this modified Attila theme.
 Cheers 🍻

 ## 📷 Screenshot